anewton1998/draft-rdap-simple-contact/draft-regext-simple-contact.md

 far more information than is necessary for RDAP.

 This document defines the SimpleContact extension for RDAP.
-This extension intends to model JSON is the same style and manner as other RDAP structures and is purposefully limited to the data in-use by Internet Number Registries and Domain Name Registries.
+This extension intends to model JSON in the same style and manner as other RDAP structures and is purposefully limited to the data in-use by Internet Number Registries and Domain Name Registries.